 The 6-weeks long Jazz Improvisation workshop is devised as an introductory study to entry-level students of jazz.
 Young musicians will have the opportunity to develop and improve their improvisational abilities through the study of standard jazz repertoire.
 Topics include swing, blues, ii-V progression, rhythm changes, modes, form, transcription, ensemble playing, critical listening, theoretical concepts, and historical figures in jazz.
 It is assumed that the students have no prior exposure to the jazz art form but are familiar with rudimentary concepts of music theory and have basic-intermediate knowledge of their instruments.
 The four hours a week that the students will spend with the instructor are an adequate time to introduce them to these concepts in a lecture/rehearsal setting and then showcase the newly acquired skills in a final performance.
 Open to ages 14 – 18.

 Length: 6 weeks

 Program dates: June 16, 2022, to July 26, 2022

 Days: Tuesdays and Thursdays

 Time: 7PM – 9PM

-Please fill out this application form as the first step.
-Once we receive your application, we’ll get in touch with you to provide further instructions to complete the registration process.
-If you have any questions, please feel free to contact us by email at firstname.lastname@example.org or by phone, M-F, 847-925-6659.
-Thanks so much for your interest, and we hope to see you this summer!
+Please fill out the application form as the first step toward registration.
+Once we receive your application, we’ll get in touch with you to provide instructions to complete the registration process.
+If you have any questions, please feel free to contact us by email at firstname.lastname@example.org or call Issa, M-F, 847-925-6659.
+Thanks for your interest.
+Open to all instrumentalists aged 14 – 18.
+Space is limited.
+We hope to see you this summer!